earlye/aws-shell/README.md

 I'm doing, rather than being an exhaustive system.
 I invite pull requests for missing features, bugfixes, etc.

+## WARNINGS

+This tool is incredibly immature.
+It WILL be changing considerably as long as I'm using it, because I will be viewing the things it does (or doesn't do), and the manner in which it does (or doesn't do) them as impediments to my workflow.

+It is not even "alpha" level code yet, so expect things to be broken or buggy.
+Also expect syntax to be in a fairly constant state of flux.

 ## Installation

 ```bash